HwaA18/waldo/README.md

     ```
 3. Run the application

-    Our application can be run on IOS devices, Android devices, and in a Google Chrome Browser.
+    Our application can be run on iOS devices, Android devices, and in a Google Chrome Browser.

-    For any clarification on deploying to IOS or Android that was not clear below, can be found here: [ionicframework.com](https://ionicframework.com/docs/angular/your-first-app/6-deploying-mobile)
+    For any clarification on deploying to iOS or Android that was not clear below, can be found here: [ionicframework.com](https://ionicframework.com/docs/angular/your-first-app/6-deploying-mobile)

-    * Run on IOS
+    * Run on iOS

         Within the "Waldo" directory run:
         ```